webology360/FullStackWebApplication/README.md

 We will use Docker, Microsoft Azure of deployment and securing our application.
 Below is the list of complete technologies that we will use.

 - Figma for UX creation
-- Web Api for REST end point and business logic, gRPC,GraphQL
+- Web Api for REST end point and business logic, gRPC,GraphQL, SignalR
 - SQL Server, MongoDB, Redis as distibuted cache
 - Elastic Search, Logstash, Kibana
 - Docker for containerization
 - Entity Framework, Automapper
+- Asp.Net Core Identity
 - Azure Kubernates Service
 - NGINX
 - Ocelot API GW